Survival for testicular cancer is very high. Nearly all men survive their disease.

 - almost all men (98%) will survive their cancer for 5 years or more after diagnosis

 Unlike some other cancers, it is rare for testicular cancer to come back more than 5 years later.
-The overall figures support this.
-The 5 year and 10 year survival figures are virtually the same.

 You can read more statistics on survival rates and other factors for testicular cancer in our Cancer Statistics section.